tycoonscripts/jigsaw/README.md

 ## Overview

-This Solana program implements a transparent, on-chain escrow system for Eve AI's message submission and prize distribution mechanism.
+This Solana program implements a transparent, on-chain escrow system for JigSaw AI's message submission and prize distribution mechanism.
 The program operates as a trustless escrow that pools fees from participants and distributes prizes based on deterministic, on-chain rules.

 ## Program Intentions